 Where to Find Gelato in Italy

 Here's a tip for finding a good gelato shop - look at the pistachio flavor.
-If the color looks like a very fake bright green, it's probably not a good place to go.
+If the color looks like a very artifical bright green, it's probably not a good place to go.
 Flavors should resemble the actual food from which they are made, so avoid brightly colored gelato that's piled high to impress you.

 How To Order Gelato

 Don't speak Italian?
 Don't worry.
 Often the placards naming the gelato include pictures of the main ingredients, so you should be able to figure out what they are.
 Point to what you want if you have to.
 If you can't decide what flavor to try, try several; even on a small cone you can usually choose 2 flavors.
+You'll have to specify if you want a cone (cono) or a cup (coppa).
+Gelato is priced by the size of the cup or cone, or by how many flavors you get.

 - gelato - ice cream